gulbalasalamov/bank-loan-application/README.md

 # Bank Loan Aplication

-The purpose of this project is to build a potential backend system for bank loan application.
+The purpose of this project is to build a potential backend system for bank loan application system.

-The product is live and active on Heroku environment.
-The app is a demonstration for a loan application system.
+The app is **live** and accessible on: https://bank-loan-application-demo.herokuapp.com

+You can play around directly using the endpoints.

+For documentation please page scroll below.

+## Project Brief

 Verified users can register as bank customer and apply to loan.